Tel: +44(0) 1246 292292 | alloys@wbrl.co.uk

 Why Choose Westbrook For Nickel

-Westbrook Resources are a globally trusted supplier of high quality Nickel.
-Our Nickel Rounds are ideal for customers attempting to reduce their carbon footprint as the direct and indirect COâ‚‚ emissions from production are much lower than industry averages
+Westbrook Resources are a globally trusted supplier of high-purity Nickel.
+Our Nickel Rounds are ideal for customers attempting to reduce their carbon footprint as the direct and indirect COâ‚‚ emissions from production are much lower than industry averages.

 We have storage facilities located in the United Kingdom, Africa, Europe, and North America, and are therefore strategically located to distribute Nickel and other Pure Metals internationally.

-We aim to be a reliable long-term partner by ensuring:
+We aim to be a reliable Nickel supplier and long-term partner by ensuring:

 As trusted Nickel suppliers, we are efficient in meeting urgent customer demands, leveraging our extensive global distribution network to serve international industries.

-We are ISO 9001 compliant, Authorised Economic Operator accredited, hold numerous REACH registrations both in the UK and the EU (including Nickel) and have several Turkish KKDIK pre-registrations.
-We have fiscal representation in several countries to facilitate deliveries to plants directly.
+We are a Nickel supplier committed to quality and compliance holding ISO 9001 certification and being an Authorised Economic Operator.
+Our business holds numerous REACH registrations both in the UK and the EU (including Nickel) and have several Turkish KKDIK pre-registrations.
+We have fiscal representation in several countries to facilitate deliveries of Nickel direct to your plant.

 Contact Us